Lori10/Grammer-Checker-Corrector-with-NgramLM-and-T5/README.md

 4. One other hyperparameter that affects our bi-gram language model performance is the k-smoothing parameter.
 There are different ways to perform Smoothing in language models for example :
 Add-One Smoothing, K-Smoothing etc. In our case we are going to apply K-Smoothing.
 The advantage of K-Smoothing consists of improving the probability distributions.
 In case of K=1 smoothing may lead to sharp changes in probabilities.
 For example two different sentences that have the same probability (without k-smoothing which means k=0), after applying k=1 smoothing they may have different probabilities.
 5. Increasing the test set.
 The bigger the test set, the better our model can generalize on new test sentences.
 I used a special test set that includes some grammer errors like Noun-Verb agreement and Determinant-Noun agreement.
 It is still a very small test set and it would be a good idea to have such more examples and check how the model performs.
 We should keep in mind that the tuned threshold and k-smoothing parameter may overfit to this small test set.
+6. To reach higher model performance we could use some other techniques for example : other smoothing techniques, interpolation, backoff which help us better estimate the probability of unseen n-gram sequences.

 ## Important Notes
 * We dont divide our corpus/text dataset into training and test set since we assume that the entire text data is grammatically correct.
 Since we want to catch specific grammer errors I will build the test set manually and check the language model performance especially on those chosen test sentences.
 We should always keep in mind that there is no guarentee that the model will perform well on other unseen test sets because our test is quite small.